Review: DCS AV-8B N/A Harrier II by Razbam Simulations

 This review was initially released on the 1th of August, 2020.
-At that time the module was still on its early-access (EA) period.
-I have modified and updated this review as of the 18th of January, 2021 to better reflect the current state of this module as it no longer is on EA.
+At that time the module was still in its early-access (EA) period.
+I have modified and updated this review as of July 1st, 2022 to better reflect the current state of this module.

 EXTERNAL AND INTERNAL 3D MODELS

 RAZBAM has done quite a good job modeling the Harrier to near perfection, both externally and internally.
 This is something not uncommon with this third party developer as they have shown similar levels of quality on their other modules.
-The external model has each and every centimetre covered in detail, from the nose-mounted camera to the beacon lights.
-The animation of the nozzles are pretty good and the stair that deploys when the canopy is open give the Harrier a very believable feel to it.
+The external model is excellent.
+From the nose-mounted camera to the beacon lights.
+The animation of the nozzles is pretty good and the stairs that deploys when the canopy is open give the Harrier a very believable feel to it.
 Let's hope that they keep similar or better attention to detail on their upcoming modules.

 ATTENTION TO DETAIL